The Hon. James E. Baker

 Professor by Courtesy Appointment, Public Administration and International Affairs Department

 J.D., Yale Law School, 1990

-Jamie Baker joins the College of Law as a tenured professor with a courtesy appointment in the Maxwell School.
-Also serving as Director of the Institute for Security Policy and Law, Judge Baker will teach classes on national security law, emerging technologies and national security, ethics, leadership, intelligence, and the laws of war.
+Jamie Baker is a tenured professor in the College of Law with a courtesy appointment in the Maxwell School.
+Also serving as director of the Institute for Security Policy and Law, Judge Baker teaches classes on national security law, emerging technologies and national security, ethics, leadership, intelligence and the laws of war.

 In addition to his exemplary public service, Judge Baker has been a teacher and scholar his entire career.
-He has taught as an Adjunct or Visiting Professor at Yale Law School (his alma mater, where he received a B.A. and J.D.); University of Iowa College of Law; University of Pittsburgh School of Law; Washington University School of Law; and the Georgetown University Law Center.
+He has taught as an adjunct or visiting professor at Yale Law School (his alma mater, where he received a B.A. and J.D.), University of Iowa College of Law, University of Pittsburgh School of Law, Washington University School of Law and the Georgetown University Law Center.
 His courses have included those on Managing National Security, Challenges in National Security, Federal Courts, and Ethics and Leadership.
-In 2017-2018, Judge Baker was Robert E. Wilhelm Fellow at MIT’s Center for International Studies, where he pursued scholarship on emerging technologies and artificial intelligence.
+In 2017-2018, Judge Baker was a Robert E. Wilhelm Fellow at MIT’s Center for International Studies, where he pursued scholarship on emerging technologies and artificial intelligence.
 Previous recipients of this prestigious fellowship include former UK Foreign Secretary David Miliband and Adm.
-William Fallon, former Commander of US Central Command.
+William Fallon, former commander of U.S. Central Command.